 The low level of accurate WHOIS data is unacceptable, and decreases consumer trust in the WHOIS, in the industry which ICANN provides rules for and coordinates, and therefore in ICANN itself.
 The organisation’s priority in relation to WHOIS should be to improve WHOIS data accuracy and sustain improvement over time.

 The WHOIS Data Reminder Policy is ineffective in achieving its goal of improving accuracy of data.
 Despite the dedication of considerable resources both by Registrars in sending out annual WHOIS Data Reminder Policy notices, and ICANN’s Compliance Team in auditing compliance, the lack of follow-up renders the entire action ineffective.
+Anecdotal evidence suggests that name holders frequently ignore these messages, view them as SPAM or as unwanted marketing approaches by their Registrar.
+The policy, while well-intentioned, has not measurably improved accuracy but has increased costs to Registrars and ICANN as it monitors compliance with the policy.
 Simply put, no one knows what impact the policy has in improving the accuracy of WHOIS data.

 The Review Team notes that discussions of WHOIS data often include recommendations for WHOIS data "validation" or data "verification."
 The team notes that the focus of its recommendations is on the desired outcome that ICANN work to improve the accuracy of WHOIS data.
 WHOIS validation or verification would be one possible means to achieve this objective, whereas our intention is to allow latitude in how the objective is achieved.
 Currently, there are a number of ongoing efforts in this area, including a potential Policy Development Process (PDP) and direct negotiations with Registrars on revisions to the RAA.
 The Review Team therefore acknowledges these efforts and encourages ICANN Staff to continue this work while ensuring that all segments of the Community are involved in this process.
 In any event, whether or not validation of new registration data is implemented, there is a significant legacy of inaccurate data in existing domain name records, which requires attention and improvement.